 In the past 18 months, Ultimate Pest Control has conducted 40% more domestic treatments for rat control in Dublin.
 Compared to any other county.
 We have also seen an increase in rodent infestations in closed businesses and restaurants.
 So if your business is shut, please be sure to maintain your pest control contract.
 So there are no nasty surprises on opening day.

 Fox Removal Dublin

 It may surprise some people, but over the past century, foxes have made themselves at home in cities.
 Foxes are highly adaptable, and they have thrived in cities, all these years.
 City life allowed them to access an abundance of food, namely food waste and rodents.
 And rivers, canals and railways, allowed them a corridor in and out of built-up areas.

 However, much like rodents, urban foxes are leaving city life behind.
 And taking up residence in gardens.
 Again, this is due to the lack of food in cities, as a result of lockdowns.
 As they leave cities, they are looking for a new residence that satisfies 2 conditions.
 Firstly, they need safety.
 And secondly, they need a food source.
 Gardens offer foxes the perfect habitat.
 Overgrown vegetation or sheds and decking provide the perfect place for a fox den.
 As it offers them protection from predators.
 For food, they dig up gardens in search of insects.
 However, they will also eat from bins, and hunt rodents, and birds.

 Large suburban gardens in South Dublin have seen a dramatic increase in fox activity.
-Fox removal in Dublin has been one of our busiest service this year.
-Ultimate Pest Control has had a 200% increase of fox trappings compared to previous years.
+Fox removal in Dublin has been one of our busiest services this year.
+Ultimate Pest Control has had a 200% increase in fox trappings compared to previous years.